adamyui/WallApp/README.md

 ```

-I tried to list the most important bits of code that make this app work, but there are tons of other brain busting problems that I encountered that aren't listed here.
+I tried to list the most important bits of code that make this app work, but there are tons of other problems that I encountered that aren't listed here.
 Feel free to contact me with any questions, or if you're working on a similar app.

 ## Built With